jusolibre/BlogAPI/README.md

   "message": "Error msg"
 }
 ```
-This routes need the ID of the article you are looking for.
+This route needs the ID of the article you are looking for.

 <h2 id="DELETEarticle">DELETE article :</h2>
 ```
 localhost:8080/article
+["id"] // here is the argument that MUST be present in the Json object of your resquest

 ```

 In case of success :